What's the Holdup?

 The materials you choose and the number of workers on-site can also impact your construction timeline.
 A tile roof takes longer to install than an asphalt one, and if you have four workers, the job goes faster than if you have two.

 You also need to consider the state of the lot.
-Demolishing an existing structure adds some time, but more important is the state of the soil.
-If he discovers bad soil when he breaks ground, your contractor will need to dig and fill in the lot or use a special foundation to account for expansive soil [source: Pacific Crest Inspections].
+Demolishing an existing structure adds some time, but the condition of your lot is more important.
+If your contractor discovers bad soil when they break ground, they will need to dig and fill in the lot or use a special foundation to account for expansive soil [source: Pacific Crest Inspections].

 Bunzel recommends using the "reasonable person approach."
 If something feels like it's taking too long, ask your contractor about it.
 There could be a good reason, but you won't know unless you ask.
 It's important to be involved, visit the job site, look and ask questions, and make sure that your contractor is on the job watching what the subs are doing.

 Look at tour relationship with that general contractor like a marriage.
 You may not always agree.
 But you want to stick with it.

 - Bunzel, Rick.
 Principal Inspector at Pacific Crest Inspections.
 Personal interview.
 April 16, 2012. http://www.paccrestinspections.com/